Kreusada/Kreusada-Cogs/docs/_s-cl.rst

 * Improved embed UI
 * Added channel history for context
 * No longer send normal messages if not embed requested
+* Add asterix in optional arguments to allow proper reasons